codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 .. php:function:: redirect(string $route)

     :param  string  $route: The reverse-routed or named route to redirect the user to.
+    :rtype: RedirectResponse

+    .. important:: When you use this function, an instance of ``RedirectResponse`` must be returned in the method of the :doc:`Controller <../incoming/controllers>` or the :doc:`Controller Filter <../incoming/filters>`.
+If you forget to return it, no redirection will occur.

     Returns a RedirectResponse instance allowing you to easily create redirects: